On this page:

 Leaves of Absence

-A student may request and be approved for a leave of absence during their regular registration period if they are not registered in absentia (LGS 9001).
-Leaves of absence must be endorsed by the degree program and approved by the Office of Graduate Studies, Arts & Sciences, for up to one year.
-Extensions must be reapproved.
+A student's application for a leave of absence must be endorsed by the degree program and then approved by the Office of Graduate Studies, Arts & Sciences, for up to one year.
+Extensions must be reapproved by submitting a written request to the director of graduate studies (DGS).
+The DGS will provide a recommendation to the Office of Graduate Studies, Arts & Sciences, along with the student’s written request.

 Leaves of absence may be personal or medical.
-In the case of a medical leave, the student must present an authorization from the Habif Health and Wellness Center at the beginning and again at the end of the leave.
-At the end of any leave of absence, a student is reinstated into the School of Arts & Sciences under the conditions prevailing at the time the leave was granted.
+In the case of a medical leave, the student must present an authorization from the Student Health Center both at the beginning of and again at the end of the leave.
+At the end of a leave of absence, if approved for reinstatement, a student is reinstated into the School of Arts & Sciences under the conditions prevailing at the time the leave was granted.
 Being on leave suspends student status and financial support from the university.
 Therefore, taking a leave may adversely affect loan deferment, visa status, the right to rent university-owned housing, and so on.
 Most visa types would prevent international students from remaining in the United States while taking a leave of absence; international students should consult the Office for International Students and Scholars as well as their faculty advisor, their program's director of graduate studies, and the Office of Graduate Studies, Arts & Sciences, before taking a leave of absence.

 Prior to taking a leave of absence, students should also consider their need for health insurance coverage.
-The continuation of student health insurance and access to the Habif Health and Wellness Center depends on such factors as the type of leave (medical or personal), the length of time the student has already been covered during the current insurance year, and the student's location during the leave.
-Students should consult the Habif Health and Wellness Center website for current policies related to leaves of absence; these policies may change annually if insurance carriers change.
+The continuation of student health insurance and access to the Student Health Center depends on such factors as the type of leave (medical or personal), the length of time the student has already been covered during the current insurance year, and the student's location during the leave.
+Students should consult the Student Health Center website for current policies related to leaves of absence; these policies may change annually if insurance carriers change.

 Withdrawals

-Students wishing to withdraw from their programs must give notice in writing by filling out the withdrawal form available on the Forms page of the Office of Graduate Studies, Arts & Sciences, where it can be found under the "Change to Enrollment Status" heading.
-This form must include the date upon which the withdrawal should be considered effective.
-Without such information, there may be serious financial repercussions for the student and/or the university.
+Students wishing to withdraw from their programs must fill out the Time Away Form through Workday Student.
+Learn more about Time Away, including the Leave of Absence, Withdrawal, and Reinstatement Process on the Office of the University Registrar website.
+This form should be completed in a timely manner to avoid any possible serious financial repercussions for the student and/or the university.
 International students should contact their advisors in the Office for International Students and Scholars before taking this action so that they can understand all potential visa and student status implications.
+Students who are not actively enrolled and not on an official leave of absence for two consecutive years will be administratively withdrawn from the university.

 Dismissals